emersion/go-imap/README.md

 ## Implemented commands

-This package will implement all commands specified in the RFC.
-Additional commands will be available in other packages.
+This package implements all commands specified in the RFC.

 Command       | Client | Client tests | Server | Server tests
 ------------- | ------ | ------------ | ------ | ------------